-The Range Validation option allows a field's values to be checked to determine whether they are within a continuous range of values.
-Range validation is performed by DATENTRY when data input to a field is attempted.
-Low range and high range displays on the screen are used to indicate the extreme values for the field.
-DATENTRY will examine both range values to determine if the entered data is within the range specified.
-Both endpoints must be supplied by the user.
+The Range validation field enables a field's values to be checked to determine whether they are within a contiguous range of values.
+Range validation is performed by the DATENTRY utility when a data input to a field is attempted.
+Low range and high range fields on the screen are used to indicate the limits for the field.
+The DATENTRY utility uses both range values to identify if the entered data is within the range specified.
+You must supply both range values.

-NOTE Range validation checks can only operate on fields of 16 bytes or less in length.
+Range validation checks can only operate on fields of 16 bytes or less in length.